zzhheloise/Time-aware-LM/README.md

 (1) Can parallel LoRAs mitigate "catastrophic forgetting" problem?
 This is, while being fine-tuned on new corpora, can T5 models with parallel LoRAs forget past knowledge more slowly compared with those without parallel LoRAs?

 (2) Can T5 models with parallel LoRAs and LoRA-future perform better on predicting future utterance?
 How to design LoRA-future to tame the model to predict future utterance?
 Moreover, can LoRA-future help T5 model perform better on future closed-book questions?

-Aim (2) relates our belief that the evolution of language is continuous as time goes.
-So LMs that have seen some 5-years-later facts may be better at predicting 10-years-later utterance, compared with those only seeing 2-years-later facts.
-However, we should be aware that some facts, for example, only change once every 5 years and stay unchanged for the another 5 years.
-We need to find a way of control this variance.
+This question relates to our belief that the evolution of language is continuous as time goes by.
+In this sence, LMs that have seen facts after 5 years could perform better on predicting utterances after 10 years (5+ years), compared with those only seen facts after 2 years (5- years).

 ## Dataset